Ian Edwards (footballer, born 1955): Playing career

-Edwards made his Second Division debut for Wrexham in a 1-0 defeat at West Ham on 3rd November 1979, and went on to spend three years at Wrexham, during which time he was disappointingly plagued with niggling injuries, but he did score a cracking volley at Derby County in September 1980 that was voted the BBC's Match of the Day goal of the month.
+Edwards made his Second Division debut for Wrexham in a 1-0 defeat at West Ham on 3 November 1979, and went on to spend three years at Wrexham, during which time he was disappointingly plagued with niggling injuries, but he did score a cracking volley at Derby County in September 1980 that was voted the BBC's Match of the Day goal of the month.
 However, he just missed out on the Goal of the Season to Aston Villa's Tony Morley.
-Ian played in the Wrexham side that beat FA Cup holders West Ham United in the FA Cup in Third Round in January 1981.
+Edwards played in the Wrexham side that beat FA Cup holders West Ham United in the FA Cup in Third Round in January 1981.
 It was the first time ever that the FA Cup holders had been knocked out of the competition at the first time of asking to defend the trophy.
-Ian also played in another memorable FA Cup match when Wrexham beat Brian Clough's Nottingham Forest 3-1 to set up another mouth-watering tie with Chelsea, losing 2-1 in the second replay.
-Ian's last game for Wrexham, who by then had suffered relegation, was a 2-1 defeat at Crystal Palace in May 1982 when Ian was sent off.
+Edwards also played in another memorable FA Cup match when Wrexham beat Brian Clough's Nottingham Forest 3-1 to set up another mouth-watering tie with Chelsea, losing 2-1 in the second replay.
+Edwards' last game for Wrexham, who by then had suffered relegation, was a 2-1 defeat at Crystal Palace in May 1982 when Edwards was sent off.
 Ironically, he then joined.....
 Crystal Palace under the guidance of new manager Alan Mullery for a largely unsuccessful spell.
 However, Edwards struck the decisive winner for Palace in their final game of the season against Burnley to save them from relegation to Division Three with his final touch for the club.
 This was to also mark the end of his professional career as he retired due to his injuries and he played briefly for Mold Alexandra and Porthmadog.
 Outside of football he worked as a milkman in the Wrexham area and then became the owner of a hotel near Criccieth.
 He also had a spell as manager of Porthmadog before being replaced by Mickey Thomas.